 Since 1987, LASER VISION CORRECTION treatment has been successfully performed on over 20 million people in the United States alone.
 The FDA has conducted long and rigorous studies that have proven LASER VISION CORRECTION to be a safe and effective procedure.
 For details, please refer to the FDA website www.fda.gov.

 What is "All-Laser LASIK" surgery and how is it performed?

-The benefits of this procedure include minimal discomfort and rapid visual rehabilitation.
+The benefits of this procedure include enhanced safety and rapid visual rehabilitation.

 How long will the Laser Vision Correction procedure actually take?

 You will be at UC Berkeley Refractive Surgery Center for approximately 90 minutes.
-The time spent in the laser surgery suite with the surgeon is 15 to 20 minutes.
+The time spent in the laser surgery suite with the surgeon is minutes.
 The actual laser treatment time is usually less than one minute per eye.

 Can both eyes be done at the same time?

 Due to the advanced technology used to perform LASER VISION CORRECTION, both eyes can be treated at the same time.
 Your best treatment options can be discussed with your optometrist.